 Useful advice

-To enter the Digital Signage Awards you need to prepare your 200-word summary and your 1,500-word full submission paper, offline, then complete the online entry form.
-You will upload your your all-important 200-word summary and your 1,500-word submission document when prompted on the Entry Form.
-You will also add a good reference photo and your company or brand logo when asked.
+To enter the Digital Signage Awards, you or someone at your firm will need to prepare your 100-word (maximum) summary, and your 1,500-word (maximum) full submission paper.
+We recommend doing this offline as its own document, or documents.
+You will upload the summary and full submission documents as part of completing your submission online, using the Entry Form.
+You will also be asked to provide a good reference photo of the project, and your company or brand logo.

 Space is also provided for any URL for photo or video files on on a micro site or on Vimeo or YouTube, for instance.
-Submitting your entry will then lead you to payment page to cover the entry fee.
+Submitting your entry will then lead you to payment page to cover the fee, if it’s your first entry.

 Photographs may be made available for the judges to view, either upload these through the online entry form at time of submission or upload them to your own micro site, or to YouTube or Vimeo.
 You will need to include a link to the micro site, YouTube or Vimeo, when prompted by the entry form and where the judges can look at any additional visual material.
 Do not upload a photo file larger than 5MB with your entry form as it will be rejected.
-The judges will want to see larger reference images – at least one of which must be uploaded with your entry form – or view any relevant video file.
+The judges will want to see larger reference images – at least one of which must be uploaded with your entry form – or view any relevant video file – when considering the merits of your entry.

-The closing date for entries is September 30, and you will need to pay the first entry fee before your entry/ies will be processed for judging.
+The closing date for entries is September 30, and you will need to pay the first entry fee before any of your entries are processed for judging.

 Template guide for your submission paper for judging